The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Debit Side: Debit all Expenses for the total amount because it’s a nominal account.

 Credit Side: Business incurs expenditure and is due.
-So, there is a requirement to give from the entity which incurs it.
+So, there is a requirement to pay by the entity that incurs it.
 Therefore, the liability account will be on the credit side.

 We have understood the accounting concept.
-But, arriving at best estimate of outstanding expenses is challenging especially if it involves variable expenses.
-This because variable expenses will not have any standard or base to estimate.
+But, arriving at the best estimate of outstanding expenses is challenging, especially if it involves variable expenses.
+This is because variable expenses will not have any standard or base to estimate.

-For example, a entity provides facility to its employees for claiming reimbursement of commuting expenses.
-Its not possible for accurate estimate as there is no standard base.
+For example, an entity provides a facility to its employees for claiming reimbursement of commuting expenses.
+An accurate estimate is not possible as there is no standard base.
 These will not be known until the actual expenses are incurred.

-How about an example for understanding how the estimation process works?
+How about an example of how the estimation process works?

 Example 1

-A Ltd company is a second-hand Car dealer and is also known for its multi-brand car repair services.
-The Company’s significant expenditure for repair services is salaries to the automobile mechanics, electricity, and water charges.
+A Ltd company is a second-hand Car dealer known for its multi-brand car repair services.
+The Company’s significant expenditures for repair services are salaries for automobile mechanics, electricity, and water charges.

 The Company clears the expenses once every three months.
 It helps in ensuring adequate working capital flow for the business.
 The details of expenses are: